ngochaong123/social-media-react/README.md

 # Social Media App

 ## Introduction
 This is a simple Social Media App built using React.
-It allows users to interact with each other through posts, comments, and likes.
+It allows users to interact with each other through share, comments, and likes.

 ## Getting Started
 1. Ensure you have Node.js installed on your machine.